ELIXIR-Belgium/rdm-guide/pages/covid-19/index.md

 ELIXIR supports the [European Corona action plan](https://ec.europa.eu/info/sites/info/files/covid-firsteravscorona_actions.pdf) and plays an important role in the development of the [COVID-19 Data Portal](https://www.covid19dataportal.org).
 As the life-science data Research Infrastructure in Europe, ELIXIR is in a unique position to help increase the amount of publicly available Covid-related data and facilitate its processing, publication and reuse.

 To this end, ELIXIR Belgium promotes and encourages the publication of all scientific data related to the Covid  pandemic and provides the tools, know-how and brokering services for researchers to do so.
-Our first action is to support the submission of SARS-Cov-2 DNA sequences to public repositories.
+Our first action is to support the submission of SARS-Cov-2 nucleotide sequences to public repositories.

 We have collaboratively developed: